erictleung/erictleung.github.io/_posts/2015-07-26-linuxbrew-for-when-you-do-not-have-root-access.md

 {% endhighlight %}

 Afterward, you can start installing away with the following command.

 {% highlight bash %}
 brew install package_name
 {% endhighlight %}

+For example, I wanted to use the console-based client for Pandora called [pianobar](http://6xq.net/pianobar/), so I ran the following command.

+{% highlight bash %}
+brew install pianobar
+{% endhighlight %}

 You can find more documentation [here](http://brew.sh/linuxbrew/).